 We do not own or operate, and currently have no plans to establish, any manufacturing facilities.
 We currently rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing, as well as for commercial manufacture of any products that we may commercialize.
-To date, we have obtained materials for IDHIFA®, ivosidenib, AG-881, AG-348, and AG-270 for our ongoing and planned clinical testing from third-party manufacturers.
-Although we have long-term supply arrangements in place for the commercial supply of ivosidenib, we primarily obtain our supplies from these manufacturers on a purchase order basis.
+To date, we have obtained materials for ivosidenib, enasidenib, vorasidenib (AG-881), mitapivat, AG-270 and AG-636 for our ongoing and planned clinical testing from third-party manufacturers.
+Although we have long-term supply arrangements in place for the commercial supply of TIBSOVO®, we primarily obtain our supplies from these manufacturers on a purchase order basis.
 We do not currently have arrangements in place for redundant supply for bulk drug substance and drug product.
-As we have done for ivosidenib, for all of our other product candidates, we intend to identify and qualify additional manufacturers to provide the active pharmaceutical ingredient and fill-and-finish services prior to submission of a NDA to the FDA.
+As we have done for TIBSOVO®, for all of our other product candidates we intend to identify and qualify additional manufacturers to provide the active pharmaceutical ingredient and fill-and-finish services prior to submission of a NDA to the FDA.

-IDHIFA®, ivosidenib, AG-881, AG-348, and AG-270 are organic compounds of low molecular weight, generally called small molecules.
+Ivosidenib, enasidenib, vorasidenib (AG-881), mitapivat, AG-270 and AG-636 are organic compounds of low molecular weight, generally called small molecules.
 They can be manufactured in reliable and reproducible synthetic processes from readily available starting materials.
 The chemistry is amenable to scale-up and does not require unusual equipment in the manufacturing process.
 We expect to continue to develop drug candidates that can be produced cost-effectively at contract manufacturing facilities.

-We generally expect to rely on third parties for the manufacture and sale of any companion diagnostics we develop.
+We expect to rely on third parties for the manufacture and sale of any companion diagnostics we develop.